nightwolf13/a2po/README.md

 -x:[XML_PATH] - path to android project root directory (where src folder is located)\
 -p:[PO_PATH]  - path to location of po files\
 -a:[COMMAND]  - action command:\
-	x2p		- transfers all xml data to PO files\
+⋅⋅⋅x2p		- transfers all xml data to PO files\
-	p2x		- transfers all po data to project XML files\
+⋅⋅⋅p2x		- transfers all po data to project XML files\
-	clean	- cleans all saved temp files in android project\
+⋅⋅⋅clean	- cleans all saved temp files in android project\
 -t            - save previous version of replacable files (in ~string.xml or in ~lan.po)\
--m            - path to txt file of language map between android and po resources\
+-m            - path to txt file of language map between android and po resources

 Format of ignore file:\
 (android language code)=(po language code)\
 For example:\
 zh=zh_TW\
-en=en_US\
+en=en_US